mohammadNematollahi/FileService/README.md

 false => public true => storage/public

-You can call the methods behind me in the same way.
+You can call the methods in a row in the same way

 good luck ... ✔